-Title: Regional cooperation for more sustainable management of mining
+Title: Regional cooperation for the sustainable management of mining in the Andean countries

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Regional executing agency: Economic Commission for Latin America and the Caribbean (ECLAC)
+Regional executing agency: United Nations Economic Commission for Latin America and the Caribbean (ECLAC)

-GIZ works with the regional executing agency, the United Nations Economic Commission for Latin America and the Caribbean (ECLAC) in three thematic areas:
+Together with a project by the Federal Institute for Geosciences and Natural Resources (BGR), GIZ cooperates with the regional executing agency, the United Nations Economic Commission for Latin America and the Caribbean (ECLAC), in three thematic areas:

 - Stakeholder governance - good governance of the stakeholder groups involved from the state, private sector and civil society